maoberlehner/markus-oberlehner-net/content/blog/how-to-pre-render-vue-powered-websites-with-webpack.md

 +++
 date = "2018-07-01T06:18:18+02:00"
-title = "How to Pre-render Vue.js Powered Websites With webpack" description = "Learn how to pre-render Vue.js powered websites with webpack for better performance and SEO." intro = "In my recent article, we built a landing page type website powered by a headless CMS and Vue.js.
+title = "How to Pre-render Vue.js Powered Websites with webpack" description = "Learn how to pre-render Vue.js powered websites with webpack for better performance and SEO." intro = "In my recent article, we built a landing page type website powered by a headless CMS and Vue.js.
 We've seen how quickly we can build a simple site with these two technologies.
 However there is still a major problem with the result of our work: the loading performance is pretty terrible..." draft = false